15 Tips to Make Traveling with Grandchildren Easy Peasy

 6. Limit Screen Time

 Yes, now that these little digital natives have hit the scene, they have their phones, tablets or other screens with them all the time.
 While these can be sanity savers, don’t miss the “magic” of building relationships in the name of video babysitting.
-Save screen time for when you need to take a snooze. . .of course, unless you’re driving. 😉 I have found that constant screen time makes the kids more disobedient and sluggish.
+Save screen time for when you need to take a snooze. . .of course, unless you’re driving.
+I have found that constant screen time can make the kids more irritable, disobedient, and even sluggish.
 So, we play lots of games and do some talking, singing, or whatever doesn’t take batteries.

 7. Play Games